rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

         run_trimmomatic.pl -l 5 -t 5 -r 15 -w 4 -m 70 -j /usr/local/prg/Trimmomatic-0.36/trimmomatic-0.36.jar --thread 4 -o trimmomatic_filtered screened_reads/*fastq

 6. (Optional) If you did not stitch your paired-end reads together with PEAR, then you could concatenate the forward and reverse FASTQs together now.
 Note this is done after quality filtering so that both reads in a pair are either discarded or retained.
-It's important to only specify the "paired" FASTQs outputted by trimmomatic in the below command.
+It's important to only specify the "paired" FASTQs outputted by Trimmomatic in the below command.

         concat_paired_end.pl -p 4 -o cat_reads trimmomatic_filtered/*_paired*fastq